 Tom Fox and I have proposed a joint paper for this fall's Thomas R. Watson Conference in Louisville, KY.
 Bringing together his experiences with the Boles Fire (Weed, CA) last year, my research in rhetoric and repair/making, and our shared excitement over Anna Lowenhaupt Tsing's The Mushroom at the End of the World, we decided that presenting together on how communities repair following disaster would be just the thing.

-Here you'll find updates about upcoming (and ongoing) research...
+Here you'll find (admittedly, infrequent) updates about upcoming and ongoing research projects...